LeonimusTTV/SpotiCraft/README.md

 Build and enjoy :3

 ## Changelog
+Beta 0.0.4
+- Fixed crash when image isn't downloaded successfully
+- Fixed crash when user doesn't have an active device
+- Fixed UI not refreshing correctly when closing

 Beta 0.0.3
 - Added NeoForge support for 1.21.4
 - Fixed crash when searching (doesn't occur all the time, but sometimes it does)